berops/claudie/docs/creating-claudie-backup/creating-claudie-backup.md

 Put your Claudie inputmanifests into the created folder.

-We will now back up the state of the respective input manifests from MongoDB and Minio.
+We will now back up the state of the respective input manifests from MongoDB and MinIO.

 ```bash
 kubectl get pods -n claudie